sumnerevans/sumnerevans.com/content/new-england-trip/halifax-nova-scotia-canada.md

 passengers in groups into the processing center.
 The immigrants would undergo health examinations and have their papers examined.
-Then, if they were eligible to immigrate, their documents would be stamped with a “Landed Immigrant” stamp.
-(They have since renamed that to “Permanent Resident”.)
+Then, if they were eligible to immigrate, their documents would be stamped with a "Landed Immigrant" stamp.
+(They have since renamed that to "Permanent Resident".)
 They were then free to move about in Canada.

 The Trans-Canada Railway would take many of those immigrants to places elsewhere in Nova Scotia and the Maritime Provinces (the ones by the